wuyang1002431655/tango_with_django_19/manuscript/chapter11-redux.md

     >     subject line of the activation email)

 Now the catch.
-While Django Registration Redux provides all this functionality, it does not provide the templates.
+While Django Registration Redux provides all this functionality, it does not provide the templates because these tend to be application specific.
 So we need to create the templates associated with each view.

 ##Setting up the Templates